 The Panamanian Food Agency (APA) is the agency created to process, as a single window, all aspects of food importation.
-In compliance with the bilateral SPS agreement, they receive requests for sanitary registration of food and feed products and provide answers normally within 24 hours.
-Over the last year, however, COVID-19 and restrictions on the number of people in the office APA has taken up to 21 days to give the requested registration number.
+In compliance with the bilateral SPS agreement, they receive requests for sanitary registration of food and feed products and provide answers normally within 48 hours.
 This procedure can be made online and there are no fees for this service.
 The submission of documentation as indicated in this section may be through APA's website, which is user-friendly, but in Spanish only.